Tynker-Computer-Vision/TNK-M9-PRO-C69-SAS-BP/SA2/tutorial.md

 3. Detect the hand

-* Check if the first frame is detected using `if` condition.
+* Check if the first frame is detected using the `if` condition.

     `if hands:`